sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 - digital_garden
 - type/permanent-note
 - epstatus/2-🪴
-date_created: Monday, October 24th 2022, 8:17:41 pm
-date_modified: Thursday, May 18th 2023, 6:16:21 pm
+date_created: 2024-06-07 21:08
+date_modified: 2025-06-25 06:10
 ---
 # Continuous Interviewing extract from CDH insights

 ## Argumentation for continuous interviewing

 This isn’t a linear process.
 You don’t map the opportunity space, choose a target opportunity, generate solutions, build something and then start over.
 All of these activities need to be happening in parallel.
 You want to stay open to the fact that you might have missed opportunities, that you might have chosen the wrong opportunity.
 Keeping an interview on the books each week helps to catch those mistakes.
 It also helps you develop a continuous mindset, rather than a waterfall mindset.

 “Tell me about your recent decision to discontinue use of the product.”
 You’ll probably need to preface this with, please don’t hesitate to share negative feedback with us

 > [!quote]
 > Everything really does rest on the habit of continuous interviewing.
 Get that started ASAP and the rest will start to follow.
->

 If you need to change course and you’ve stopped interviewing, you’ll have to start from scratch.
 Your next steps will be delayed until you can ramp up interviewing again. [^1]

 > [!quote]
 > We killed an opportunity on Tuesday, chose a new one on Wednesday, and used our already-scheduled interviews on Thursday to learn about the new opportunity.”
->

 Every week that you don’t interview increases the chances that you’ll stop interviewing altogether.
 To **nurture your interviewing habit**, interview at least one customer every week.

 ...
 More importantly, continuous interviewing will help to **ensure that you can get fast answers to your daily questions**. [^3]

 ### Important arguments to consider

 ‘it’s really time intensive’:
 + create interview snapshots right after each interview